 (4).
-Indicator Title Number of oversight reports issued to MEC's of Provincial departments.
-Definition The total number of oversight reports submitted to MEC's of Provincial departments. (to strengthen oversight and enforce accountability by public sector Institutions) Source of data Information is collected from CARC meeting deliberation.
-Internal Audit reports issued to CARC.
-Method of calculation / Assessment The number of oversight reports issued to MEC's.
-Means of verification Signed and dated Audit Committee & Internal Audit reports issued to MECs.
-Assumptions CARC meetings have met the required quorum Departments are available for CARC sittings and meetings occur as scheduled quarterly.
+Indicator Title Number of MEC and Cabinet reports submitted to strengthen oversight and enforce accountability by public sector Institutions.
+Definition The total number of reports issued by Internal Audit on behalf of the Social CARCs to Accounting Officers; and to MEC's of Departments of Social Development, Education, Arts & Culture, Sports & Recreation and Human Settlements; as well as a Cabinet report issued to the MEC: Finance.
+Source of data Information is collected from CARC meeting deliberation and from Internal Audit reports issued to CARC.
+Method of calculation / Assessment The output is calculated quantitatively based on the number of reports issued for the Social Cluster (excluding the Department of Health) to Accounting Officers and to MECs as well a Cabinet report issued to the MEC: Finance.
+Means of verification Signed and dated Audit Committee & Internal Audit reports issued to MECs Assumptions CARC meetings have met the required quorum Departments are available for CARC sittings and meetings occur as scheduled quarterly.
 MEC for Finance is available to review and issue reports to respective MECs and Cabinet.
-Disaggregation of beneficiaries (where applicable) Not Applicable.
-Spatial Transformation (where applicable) Not Applicable.
-Calculation type Accumulative.
-Reporting Cycle Quarterly Desired performance Measure department's performance and increase accountability.
-Indicator responsibility Chief Director: Assurance Services
+Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Accumulative Reporting Cycle Quarterly Desired performance Measure department's performance and increase accountability.
+Indicator responsibility Director: Assurance Services